pyodide/pyodide/docs/using_pyodide_from_webworker.md

 files as well, though this is not strictly required if `pyodide.js` is pointing to a site serving current versions of these files.

-Update `webworker.js` so that it has as valid URL for `pyodide.js`, and sets `self.languagePluginUrl` to the location of the supporting files.
+Update the `webworker.js` sample so that it has as valid URL for `pyodide.js`, and sets `self.languagePluginUrl` to the location of the supporting files.

 In your application code create a web worker, and add listeners for `onerror`